cjspurgeon/Outcomes-Prep/P03-must-haves-nice-to-haves/content.md

 Make a list of "must-haves" for your current role.

 # Nice to haves
 Nice to Haves are qualities that you'd like to be part of your job but are not a **necessary** requirement.
-These might include free lunch, short commute, pet friendly, etc.
+These might include free lunch, short commute, pet friendly, or fully remote in a post covid era etc.

 Take some time to list out your "nice to haves".